BioDecodingLab/DenseTissueAnalysis/README.md

 4- 03_Intensity_correction.ijm: Finally, volumetric images exhibit a depth-dependent intensity attenuation along the Z axis, resulting in reduced intensity in deeper planes.
 To correct this effect, image intensities were normalized for each slice and channels using cumulative histograms computed in 16 bits (nBins = 65536), mapping the 10-99.99% intensity range (Ilow = 10, Ihigh = 100).
 Photobleaching was corrected with the Bleach correction plugin with the Histogram matching method.

+## Idealized tissue generation (ver1 tengo que terminarlo)
+For idealized tissue generation first a triangle mesh of the segmented structure is needed.

+For this we used the software MotionTracking (http://motiontracking.mpi-cbg.de) as follows:

+1- Generate MotionTracking project, need to conect MT to fiji (see instructions in readme), in MT go to

+      File > Import > Import Microscopy images > BioFormat ImageJ   and select the segmentation

+      Bile canaliculi: Use the script bc.p3a, this generates

 ## Conventional simulation
 To perform conventional simulations, use the Data_Augmentation.ipynb notebook.
 First, create a directory with the following structure: